plutus-community/docs/docs/Lectures/Cohort_03/Lecture_07.md

 We implemented a custom type that we call ```GameRedeemer```, and that corresponds to the transitions we saw in the diagram

 - ```Play``` is when the second player moves and as an argument it has a ```GameChoice```.
 The second player can play zero or one, so that will be play zero or play one
-- ```Reveal``` is for the case when the first player has one and must prove that by revealing its nonce so we us a byte string argument
+- ```Reveal``` is for the case when the first player has one and must prove that by revealing its nonce so we use a byte string argument
 - ```ClaimFirst``` is the case when the second player does not make a move; so the first player can claim back his stake
 - ```ClaimSecond``` is for the case that the first player does not reveal his choice because he knows he has lost; so the second player can get his winnings